 Regardless of the size of the incisions made during a brow lift, I am careful to conceal them in areas where they are either not visible or barely perceptible.
 For example, in a traditional brow lift (coronal brow lift), I’ll make an incision that stretches from one ear to the other.
 But it’s made in the hairline and can be easily concealed.
 Even the incision made for a mid-forehead lift is camouflaged in an existing forehead crease.

-You can see (or more accurately, not see) how imperceptible brow lift scars are by viewing the before-and-after photos featuring my actual patients.
+You can see (or more accurately, not see) how imperceptible brow lift scars are by viewing the before and after photos below or visiting my photo gallery featuring more of my actual patients.

 How Long Do the Results Last?